Hasosh/hasanevci.github.io/_posts/2024-02-10-Learning-to-Simulate-Complex-Physics-with-Graph-Networks.md

 ## Further application of the GNS framework

 The GNS framework is a versatile tool that can be applied to numerous domains and scenarios, especially where complex interactions and relationships are best represented through graph-based models.
 While the discourse in this paper primarily centers on the utilization of mesh-free particle methods, it's noteworthy that the versatility of the GNS framework extends to encompass mesh-based methods as well.
 This expanded application has been explored and presented in a subsequent paper by the same team of authors.
-For readers seeking to delve deeper, the work titled <a href="https://iclr.cc/virtual/2021/spotlight/3542" style="color: blue;">"Learning Mesh-Based Simulation with Graph Networks"</a>, authored by Tobias Pfaff, represents a significant contribution to the field.
-The paper made its debut at the esteemed International Conference on Learning Representations (ICLR) in the year 2021, marking a notable advancement in the domain of simulated learning environments.
+For readers seeking to delve deeper, the work titled <a href="https://iclr.cc/virtual/2021/spotlight/3542" style="color: blue;">"Learning Mesh-Based Simulation with Graph Networks"</a> by Tobias Pfaff is a key resource.
+It was presented at the International Conference on Learning Representations (ICLR) in 2021 and offers an expanded application of the GNS framework.

 # Discussion
 ------